-Costs of setting up a loan in Spain will differ from other countries.
+Costs of setting up mortgages in Spain may differ from other countries

 What fees apply for a Spanish loan

 All Banks in Spain charge a one off fee for the mortgage lending.
-This fee, known as a bank arrangement fee, closure fee or completion fee.
-The fee is only payable on the drawing down of the funds at completion of the purchase.
-The Bank fee is not payable at application stage and neither is it payable if you do not finally buy a property and take up the loan on offer.
-A few Banks, but this is neither normal or necessary in Spain, will charge a small study fee for their advice.
+This fee, is known as a bank arrangement fee, closure fee or completion fee.
+The fee is only payable on the drawing down of the funds for the mortgage in Spain, at completion of the purchase.
+The Bank fee is not payable at application stage and neither is it payable if you do not finally buy a property.
+Or take up the loan on offer.
+A few Banks in Spain, though it is is neither normal or necessary in Spain, will charge a small study fee for their advice.

 Bank fees are charged to cover the cost to the Bank for setting up a new loan.
 All new loans require that monies are passed to the balance sheet to cover part of the risk, so many Banks will utilize part of the fee to ensure the first year of the loan remains profitable for them.